Bill McKechnie: Boston Braves

-McKechnie was hired to manage the Boston Braves in 1930, replacing Emil Fuchs, who had added manager to his title of owner when he had to trade Rogers Hornsby to try and stay solvent.
+McKechnie was hired to manage the Boston Braves in 1930, replacing Emil Fuchs, who had added manager to his title of owner when he had to trade Rogers Hornsby to try to stay solvent.
 Financial troubles would plague the Braves alongside other teams in the Great Depression era.
 His first Braves team finished 70–84 for a sixth-place finish in the NL, which was actually an improvement from their record of 56–98 the previous year.
 McKechnie was not nearly as successful in Boston as he was at his other managerial stops, but he managed to finish "fourth or fifth with teams that should have been eighth," according to baseball historian Lee Allen.
 In eight years, he had a winning record four times while finishing in the first division (top four) twice.

 In 1933, they finished 83–71 to have their first winning season in twelve years, doing so while finishing fourth, nine games behind New York.
 They finished 78–73 the next year and finished 16 games behind St. Louis for another fourth-place finish.
 The bottom fell out in 1935, a season in which Babe Ruth returned to play in the city of Boston for the first time in 16 years, with Fuchs also giving him duties of vice president and assistant manager, although these were more ceremonial than anything.
 According to Allen, McKechnie claimed that Ruth's presence made it nearly impossible to enforce discipline.
 Ruth drew a huge salary, and lived apart from the team on the road.
 Additionally, years of high living had rendered him a shadow of his former self.
 He could no longer run, and committed so many errors that three pitchers threatened to go on strike if he was in the lineup.
 Ruth stopped hitting as well, and retired only a month into the season after hitting .181.
 Despite fielding essentially the same team that finished fourth a year earlier, the Braves crumbled to a record of 38–115, the worst record in modern National League history and the second worst in modern major league history.
 The team improved in the next two years, going 71–83 (with three ties) and 79–73 before McKechnie was hired to manage the Cincinnati Reds in 1938.